alexgQQ/gke-setup/README.md

 ```bash
 terraform -chdir=terraform destroy
 ```
-As a note, destroying the resources through terraform will not remove the cloudflare ruleset that is created.
+As a note, destroying the resources through terraform doesn't always remove the cloudflare ruleset that is created.
 It must be manually removed via their api as free tier accounts are only allowed one ruleset.
 Using a cloudflare api token with read and write access to your account rulesets, get the ruleset id and then delete it.
 ```bash
 # Grab the custom ruleset id and then delete
 curl -X GET "https://api.cloudflare.com/client/v4/zones/$ZONE_ID/rulesets" -H "Authorization: Bearer "$CLOUDFLARE_API_TOKEN"" -H "Content-Type: application/json"